jafarbekyusupov/bankingSystem/README.md

 For detailed API documentation, see the API section in the application.

+## Security Features

+- Password hashing with bcrypt
+- JWT authentication for API requests
+- CSRF protection for web forms
+- Input validation and sanitization

 ## Project Structure

 The project follows a modular architecture with clear separation of concerns: